Updated by the Progyny Editorial Team — November 2025.

 Dwelling on the past, worrying about the future

 When we’re stressed, we naturally dwell on the past and worry about the future.
-With fertility, it’s common to wonder if we did something wrong, and what we can do to fix it.
-But you can’t control the past or future, and it keeps you from being present in the current moment.
+When faced with fertility issues, it’s common to wonder if we did something wrong, and what we can do to fix it.
+But you can’t control the past or future, and that worry keeps you from being present in the current moment.

 Strategies to beat emotional exhaustion